itspangler/geospatial-humanities-s2025/src/coursework/labs/lab01/assessing-the-terrain.md

     <img src="images/image50.png" width=300>
     </figure>

-14. Once the tool has finished running, a new layer titled `Distribution of AREA` should appear under a header called "Charts" in your **Contents** pane.
+14. Once the tool has finished running, a new table titled `re_14_Statistics` should appear under a new header called "Standalone tables" in your **Contents** pane.

+15. Right-click in the `Area` column of the table and select "Visualize Statistics".

+16. A chart titled `Distribution of AREA` should appear under a header called "Charts" in your **Contents** pane.
 Double-click on the `Distribution of AREA` layer, and a chart should appear on the right-hand side of your screen:

     <figure>
     <img src="images/image51.png">